 Use editing groups so that other learners can check for organization, grammar, punctuation, spelling, and word choice before they write their final draft.

 Ask the class to consider how their personal narratives might be used to inspire others to service.
 They may compile their narratives in a class book.
 They may host an after-school or evening “coffee house” reading for their families and/or peers.
 They may submit the narratives to the school newspaper or a local newspaper.

 Learners will be assessed on the content of their personal narratives, including the description of community involvement, the conflicts/tensions involved in the social concern, the impact on the social issue, and the effect the involvement had on them personally.
-They will also be assessed on their narrative's organization and mechanics (Attachment Two: Personal Narrative - Rubric).
-Assess student understanding of the entire writing unit through Attachment Three: Unit Post-Test
+They will also be assessed on their narrative's organization and mechanics (Handout Two: Personal Narrative - Rubric).
+Assess student understanding of the entire writing unit through Handout Three: Unit Post-Test

 Strand PHIL.II Philanthropy and Civil Society